dcjones/isolator/README.md

 isolator summarize transcript-expression --credible=0.95 isolator-output.h5
 ```

-Expression can also be summarized on the gene level:
+Expression can also be summarized on the gene level, according to the `gene_id`
+field in the input GTF file.
 ```sh
 isolator summarize gene-expression isolator-output.h5
 ```